Criptext/Monkey-Chat-Web/README.md

 ```
 IDDIV: Id of 'div' tag where you will add the chat in your html.

-MONKEY_APP_ID: Monkey ID from your app.
+MONKEY_APP_ID: App ID of your App, which you can get in this admin panel.

-MONKEY_APP_KEY: Monkey KEY from your app.
+MONKEY_APP_KEY: App KEY of your App, which you can get in this admin panel

 CONVERSATION_ID: Id of your group conversation of your support chat.

 MONKEY_DEBUG_MODE: true/false development debug mode.

-VIEW: To define the type chat view.
+VIEW: To define the type of chat view.

 STYLES: To define the styles of the chat view.

 ***

-* If you need to add your chat the customize way to do it:
+* If you need to customize your chat, here's the way to do it:

 ## MonkeyChat REACT
 Use monkeyUI using REACT, and you can pass props and methods to your React Class:

 #### view (prop)
-To define the type chat view.
+To define the type of chat view.
 ```
 let view = {
   screen: {